-- No inflating, no deflating, no memory foam making it one of the best travel pillow for airplanes.
+- No inflating, no deflating, no memory foam making it one of the best airline pillows for airplanes.

 - Unconventional and looks normal like a scarf.

-- Good support so head doesn’t droop to far.
+- Good support so head doesn’t droop too far.

 - Hard plastic unit for support inside the Trtl can lead to soreness